Ivy League Acceptance Rates For The Class Of 2021

 Of course, that doesn’t mean Cornell is a bad school by any stretch of the imagination!
 Every school in the Ivy League is terrific and provides the opportunity for a truly wonderful experience.

 When separating Ivy League universities into tiers, it’s important to remember that each Ivy school offers a unique experience; for example, if you prefer to study certain areas of the humanities and the arts, Brown may be an even better university for you than Harvard!

-Or if you might be interested in a going into hospitality…Cornell has the nation’s premiere College of Hospitality Management!
+Or if you might be interested in going into hospitality…Cornell has the nation’s premier College of Hospitality Management!

 Make sure you pay close attention to what programs and majors you are most interested in when vetting Ivy League institutions.
 Remember: it’s not just about the name.
 Sure, it sounds good to go to a school like Harvard, but at the end of the day, it’s your education we’re talking about!

 Go to the place that best suits your future and present endeavors.
 And make sure it’s a social fit too!
 I always recommend visiting every school you get into and are seriously considering.